lindseytam/LT_thesis/code/EKF_Meskin/Meskin_Matlab/README.md

 * `MeskinMeasurementFcnX.m` determines which states are measurable, think of this as the h function.

-* `MeskinStateFcnX.m` is how the code uses the Euler method to discretize the system.
+* `MeskinStateFcnX.m` is how the code uses Euler's method to discretize the system.
+Here, the time step used is 0.05 seconds.

 * `parameter_values.m` contains all of the true parameter values of the system.

-* `EKF_XXX` **is the main function that calls these subfunction to implement the EKF**.
+* `Meskin_XXX` **is the main function that calls these subfunction to implement the UKF**.
 To run the example, open and run this file to generate results

 Within each of these files is also code that describes what is happening.
 Comments starting with `%CHANGE THIS` indicate that the code can be adjusted if so desired.